kubeflow/katib/docs/new-algorithm-service.md

         trials = Trial.convert(request.trials)
         #--------------------------------------------------------------
         # Your code here
-        # Implement the logic to generate new assignments for the given request number.
+        # Implement the logic to generate new assignments for the given current request number.
-        # For example, if request.request_number is 2, you should return:
+        # For example, if request.current_request_number is 2, you should return:
         # [
         #   [Assignment(name=param-1, value=3),
         #    Assignment(name=param-2, value=cat2),